ldamon/lydia-blog/content/blog/tennis/tennis.md

 Recently at practice the Tuesday after the Wimbledon Mens' Final, my coach pointed out what he took away from the match:

-{% image "./points.png", "A collection of furniture and decorative accessories with Italian, opulent vibes" %}
+{% image "./points.png", "screenshot of the final stats for the Wimbledon Men's Final, showing Djokovic 166 points won and Alcaraz 168 points" %}

 The difference between Alcaraz and Djokovic's final score was *two points*.
 Just two.